tokenfactor/tokenfactor.github.io/index.md

 # Research
 I'm interested in the intersections among emerging technologies, infrastructures, and urban resilience in city-wide efforts to withstand various types of disruptions caused by rapid urbanization, disasters caused by natural causes or cyber warfare, climate change, etc. I focus my research on human factors, examine the role of power, economics, politics, and culture, and the impact of tech adoption/tech-emboldened city initiatives on vulnerable populations.

-See also: 'Smart' Cities initiatives, digital transformation in city governments, cybersecurity and risk in public sector, human factors
+See also: 'Smart' Cities initiatives, emerging technologies, ubiquitous technologies, digital transformation in city governments, cybersecurity and risk in public sector, human factors

 ## Published and Non-Published Works
 - Samford, H. and Domingo, L.F.
 (2019) “The Political Geography and Environmental Impacts of Cryptocurrency Mining.”
 UW Jackson School’s International Policy Institute.
 July 10. <https://jsis.washington.edu/news/the-political-geography-and-environmental-impacts-of-cryptocurrency-mining>